ersatzben/scrollthefuture/src/index.md

 # **0\.** Introduction {#introduction}

-**In 2025, serious arguments about the future of intelligence no longer come wrapped in leather-bound books, or even in the respectable grey of an OECD working paper.
+**In 2025, serious arguments about the future of intelligence no longer come wrapped in leather-bound books, or even in the respectable blue and grey of an OECD working paper.
 They come wrapped in soft off-white webpages, sparsely adorned, scroll-driven, and quietly insistent.**

 You have probably seen them: an austere title at the top of the page – [Situational Awareness](https://situational-awareness.ai), [The Compendium](https://www.thecompendium.ai), [A Narrow Path](https://www.narrowpath.co).
 A few muted buttons.
 A large-font quote, maybe from a nuclear physicist or a Cold War strategist.
 And then the scroll begins.
 The world narrows into sequential screens of cool fonts, muted greens and reds, log-scale graphs, and urgent but clinical prose.
 If you are patient (and you should be), you might be rewarded with a choose-your-own-adventure ending: Will humanity slow down in time?
 Will the race for superintelligence consume us?